Skip to main content

 - Preheat the oven to 395°F;

-- If NOT using the squashes as bowls, cut the squashes in quarters and scoop out the seeds, generously drizzle on some olive oil and sprinkle with salt and pepper, you can save the seeds and roast them for a snack!
+- If NOT using the squashes as bowls, cut the squashes in quarters and scoop out the seeds, generously drizzle on some olive oil and sprinkle with salt and pepper;

 - If using the squashes as bowls, cut off the top 1/3 inch with the stem, scoop out the seeds, rub olive oil, salt, and pepper on the inside, and wrap the squash in aluminum foil, this is to protect the skin and prevent it from collapsing;